jdcantrell/goodrobot.net/about.markdown

 [intones](http://intones.notsoevil.net)) and play with various blogging engines (the latest being jekyll as it is all the rage these days).

-Anyhow I am currently located in San Francisco, CA and would be more than happy to meetup/drink beer/talk tech with any other like minded individuals.
+Anyhow, I am currently located in San Francisco, CA and would be more than happy to meetup/drink beer/talk tech with any other like minded individuals.

+If you'd like you may view my resume [here](http://goodorobot.net/resume).